promplate/hmr/docs/index.md

 title: Introduction
 ---

-# What is HMR _- An Engine, a Tool, an Ecosystem._
+# Introducing HMR _- An Engine, a Tool, an Ecosystem._

 [HMR](https://pypi.org/project/hmr/ "this library") provides a pythonic, flexible, progressive-yet-intuitive reactive programming **engine**/**framework**, and on top of that, a fine-grained, on-demand hot-reload **tool**.